ivorscott/saas-core/README.md

 - All state transitions will be stored by NATS Streaming in streams of messages.
 These state transitions become the authoritative state used to make decisions.
 - NATS Streaming is a durable state store as well as a transport mechanism.

-### Components
+### Microservices

-- Components are services
+- Microservices are autonomous units of functionality that model a single business concern.
-- Microservices are small and focused doing one thing well
+- Microservices are small and focused doing one thing well.
-- Microservices are autonomous components that encapsulate a distinct business process
-- Micoservices don't share databases with other services
+- Micoservices don't share databases with other Microservices.
-- Micoservices allow us to use the technology stack best suited to achieve required performance
+- Micoservices allow us to use the technology stack best suited to achieve required performance.

 ### Aggregators